alejandrohagan/md/README.md

 Below is a quick overview of the functions available in the package.

-### functions that help you manage your connection and database metadata
+### Functions that help you manage your connection and database metadata

 - `connect_to_motherduck()` will leverage your motherduck token to connect you to your motherduck instance (it will install the